Steps You Should Take After a Car Accident

 Start a Claim With Insurance Company

 You will need to notify your own insurance company of the accident as soon as possible.
 Many drivers are afraid of notifying their carrier for the fear of having an accident on your record.
 As long as the accident was not your fault, reporting it should not make any difference on your driving record.
 You should also find out if you have any medical payment benefits as part of your policy.
 This type of coverage, known simply as “medpay”, is meant to cover the urgent medical costs, such as emergency room and ambulance services, in the immediate aftermath of the accident.
+See our blog: How Can I Prove The Other Driver Was at Fault?

 Get Immediate Medical Care

 Although you may not feel painful symptoms right away, do not assume that you were not injured.
 Most whiplash and soft tissue injuries manifest within hours or even days after the accident.
 If you experience pain or discomfort in any part of your body following the accident, you should seek immediate medical attention.
 Especially in cases involving rear-end collisions, a serious spinal injury may result, and if allowed to go undetected and untreated, cause permanent handicap and disability.
 If you hit your head, blacked out or lost consciousness even for a brief period of time, you should receive neurological follow up to address any brain trauma or post-concussive symptoms.
 If you notice any changes in your mood or ability to remember following the accident, it may be a sign of serious brain injury.
+See our blog: How Distracted Driving Can Affect Your Los Angeles Car Accident Case.

 Keep All Records In One Place